konosmgr/youtuber-bidding-app/STATE.md

 - Simplified the sound toggle button by removing the red X indicator when sound is disabled
 - Improved visual minimalism with a clean horizontal line indicating when sound is off
 - Made the sound toggle design more subtle and less distracting when sound is disabled
+- Created paint category page following the same structure as the knives page, for viewing and bidding on painting auctions
+- Created misc category page for miscellaneous items using the same structure as the knives and paint pages
+- Implemented individual item detail pages for paint/[id] and misc/[id] using Enhanced3DCard component
+- Enhanced all category detail pages (knife/[id], paint/[id], misc/[id]) with consistent animations and 3D effects
+- Added gallery view for multiple images in item detail pages with interactive image navigation
+- Implemented bid history visualization with color coding for each unique user
+- Added detailed information sections for each item category with specific fields relevant to each type
+- Ensured consistent design language across all category pages with distinct color themes for each type
+  - Knives: Amber/yellow accent colors
+  - Paint: Indigo/violet accent colors
+  - Misc: Teal/emerald accent colors
+- Used client-side rendering (CSR) for all item detail pages to ensure proper API interaction and animations
+- Implemented robust error handling and loading states for all category and detail pages

 ## Project Structure
 The project follows a typical SvelteKit structure: